isorna/dropcommander/docs/en/dfc/core-rules/ground-combat.md

 ## Ground Assets

-Ground assets are units on a planet's surface that fight over things worth defending, capturing or blowing up depending on your perspective.
+Ground assets are units on a planet’s surface that fight over things worth defending, capturing or blowing up depending on your perspective.
 They can be anything from regiments of soldiers to formations of tanks to emplaced weapon systems.
-Ground assets normally can't shoot at ships or influence the orbital battle directly, but they are vital for securing strategic objectives on the surface.
+Ground assets normally can’t shoot at ships or influence the orbital battle directly, but they are vital for securing strategic objectives on the surface.

 Ground Assets are usually deployed to the surface by Dropships or Bulk Landers (see Launch Assets for more details).